nharika14/meteorite-landing-analysis/README.md

 # Analysis on Meteorite Landings Since 1900

 #### Harika Nalika, Ethan Olderog
 ## Introduction
 The goal of this project is to look at NASA’s **Meteorite Landings** data and understand simple patterns that anyone can see.
 Meteorites are rocks from space that people either **find** on the ground or **see** fall from the sky.
 By looking at these records, we want to know when counts went up, how typical sizes changed, what types show up the most, and where the biggest pieces are usually found.

 In pursuit of the stated goal, we will explore the following questions:

 1. When are meteorites most likely to be recorded?
 Are there long term trends over the years?
 2. How has the typical size changed across decades?
 3. What types are most common over time?
 Does the mix change?
 4. Where are the heaviest pieces recorded?
 Do location and environment matter?

 These are the main questions we are looking to answer in this project.
-With the findings we hope to give plain, clear explanations of what the visuals show.
+With the findings we hope to find the patterns in meteorite landing locations and the properties over the years.

 ## Data

 ### Structure

-We use NASA’s *Meteorite Landings* CSV (Kaggle or NASA mirror, usually with columns `name`, `id`, `nametype`, `recclass`, `mass`, `fall`, `year`, `reclat`, `reclong`, `GeoLocation`).
+The link to the dataset is https://data.nasa.gov/dataset/meteorite-landings.
+We use NASA’s *Meteorite Landings* CSV (This comprehensive data set from The Meteoritical Society contains information on all of the known meteorite landings.The variables are `name`, `id`, `nametype`, `recclass`, `mass`, `fall`, `year`, `reclat`, `reclong`, `GeoLocation`).
 Each row is one meteorite.
 The file lists the **class** (for example L6 or H5), **mass** in grams, whether it was **Found** or **Fell** (witnessed fall), and the **location**.

 We focus on **1900 to present** to keep reporting more consistent and to avoid very old records with missing details.

 ### Cleaning

 We turn dates into plain years, change mass and coordinates to numbers, drop impossible or missing values, and keep observations from **1900** through the current year with valid coordinates.
-We also create **decade** bins so that long term changes are easier to see.
+We also created **decade** bins so that long term changes are easier to see.
 ``` r
 # Read
 stopifnot(file.exists("meteorite-landings.csv"))